ArcanaFramework/arcana/docs/source/data_model.rst

 * **timepoint** - longintudinal timepoint

-Depending on the hierarchy of the data tree, data belonging to these axial frequencies may or may not have a corresponding branch to store data within.
-In these cases, new branches are created off the root of the tree to hold the derivatives.
-For example, average trial performance data, calculated at each timepoint and the age difference between matched-control pairs, would need to be stored in new sub-branches
+Depending on the hierarchy of the data tree, data belonging to these axial frequencies may or may not have a corresponding branch to be stored in In these cases, new branches are created off the root of the tree to hold the derivatives.
+For example, average trial performance data, calculated at each timepoint and the age difference between matched-control pairs, would need to be stored in new sub-branches for timepoints and members, respectively

 .. code-block::